 And you won’t see it if you are only an occasional spectator.
 You have to participate mindfully, over time.

 True, others may find in the same liturgy a drug that helps them avoid suffering rather than work through it.
 That depends largely on the worshiper, not just on the liturgy.
-And it can happen just as easily through events highly programmed to look subversive as it can through an established liturgy.
+And that avoidance can happen just as easily through “transformance art” events, highly programmed to look subversive, as it can through an established liturgy.

 There’s no such thing as a liturgy, established or “subversive,” that can’t become a drug for many people.
 We tend to find what we are looking for, and people looking for a drug will find it in any gathering.